FrancoCaravello/TrainingAndPracticing/README.md

 # TrainingAndPracticing

-Practicing some concepts and queries in sql.
+Practicing some concepts and queries in sql with diferents databases.

-Practicing data analysis with Python with Pandas, Numpy, Seaborn and Matplotlib
+Practicing data analysis in Python with Pandas, Numpy, Seaborn and Matplotlib.